ucan-wg/awake/README.md

 The UCAN MUST be issued (`iss`) by the Requestor's DID (not the temporary DID), and its audience (`aud`) MUST be the Responder's DID.
 The `att` field MUST be set to an empty array (i.e. it MUST NOT delegate any capabilities).
 The `prf` array MUST fulfill the capabilities set by the Responder.

+This MAY be used to prove that the Requestor has the same capabilities that the Requestor required from Provider to start the handshake, such as when enforcing a minimum security clearance or between a single user's trusted devices.

 ```
               UCAN Auth